cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 # Guaranteed Stake Updates on Withdrawal
 Withdrawals are one of the critical flows in the EigenLayer system.
-Guaranteed stake updates ensures that all middlewares that an operator has opted into (i.e. delegated for slashing) are notified at the appropriate time regarding any withdrawals initiated by an operator.
+Guaranteed stake updates ensure that all middlewares that an operator has opted into (i.e. allowed to slash them) are notified at the appropriate time regarding any withdrawals initiated by an operator.
 To put it simply, an operator can "queue" a withdrawal at any point in time.
-In order to complete the withdrawal, all of the operator's obligations related to keeping their stake slashable.
-The contract `Slasher.sol` keeps track of the `latestServerUntil` time, which is the timestamp after which their stake has served its obligations.
+In order to complete the withdrawal, all of the operator must first serve all obligations related to keeping their stake slashable.
+The contract `Slasher.sol` keeps track of the `latestServeUntil` time, which is the timestamp after which their stake will have served its obligations.

 ## Storage Model

 For each operator, we need to store:

 1. A list of the contracts that are whitelisted to slash the operator
-2. A `mapping(address => LinkedList<address>) operatorToWhitelistedContractsByUpdate`
-, from operator address to a [linked list](https://github.com/vittominacori/solidity-linked-list/blob/master/contracts/StructuredLinkedList.sol) of addresses of all whitelisted contracts (these will always be in order of when their stakes were last updated earliest to latest)
+2. A `mapping(address => LinkedList<address>) operatorToWhitelistedContractsByUpdate`, from operator address to a [linked list](../src/contracts/libraries/StructuredLinkedList.sol) of addresses of all whitelisted contract, ordered by when their stakes were last updated, from earliest (at the 'HEAD' of the list) to latest (at the 'TAIL' of the list)
 3. A `mapping(address => mapping(address => uint32)) operatorToWhitelistedContractsToLatestUpdateTime` from operators to their whitelisted contracts to when they were updated
 4. A `mapping(address => MiddlewareTimes[]) middlewareTimes` from operators to a list of
 ```solidity